zzzkkkyyy/Video-Object-Detection/README.md

 The vgg pretrained model is downloaded from https://s3.amazonaws.com/amdegroot-models/vgg16_reducedfc.pth.

-The FlowNet's code and pretrained model is inspired and downloaded from https://github.com/NVIDIA/flownet2-pytorch.
+The FlowNet's code and pretrained model are inspired and downloaded from https://github.com/NVIDIA/flownet2-pytorch.

 ## Others
 Some self-understanding about the paper's design (may be some are wrong, I will go deeper into those points later):